 Home to groves of sequoias, the largest trees in the world, walking under canopies backdropped by mountains dusted in snow will make you feel as though you’re walking inside a fairytale.

-Aside from getting to witness the natural marvel that are sequoia trees, the park is also home to Mount Whitney, the highest peak in the continental United States as well as one of the deepest canyons in the country!
+Aside from getting to witness the natural marvel that is sequoia trees, the park is also home to Mount Whitney, the highest peak in the continental United States as well as one of the deepest canyons in the country!

 This 80-feet waterfall cascades down into a stretch of the beach inside a hidden cove, making the entire scene look just like one in a painting!